Banda della Magliana

-The Banda della Magliana was heavily involved in criminal activities during the Italian Years of Lead (anni di piombo).
-The Italian government claimed that the Banda della Magliana was closely allied with and tied to other criminal organizations such as Cosa Nostra, Camorra and 'Ndrangheta.
-Some journalists have also claimed the gang had links to neofascist militant and terrorist groups such as the Nuclei Armati Rivoluzionari (NAR), responsible for the 1980 Bologna massacre; the Italian secret services (SISMI), and political figures such as Licio Gelli, grand-master of the freemasonic lodge Propaganda Due (P2).
-It has been alleged that, along with Gladio, the NATO clandestine anti-communist organization, P2 was involved in a strategy of tension during the Years of Lead which included false flag terrorist attacks.
+The Banda della Magliana was heavily involved in criminal activities during Italy's Years of Lead (anni di piombo).
+The Italian government claimed that the Banda della Magliana was closely allied with and tied to other criminal organizations, such as Cosa Nostra, Camorra, and 'Ndrangheta.
+Some left-wing journalists have also claimed the gang had links to neofascist militant and terrorist groups, such as the Nuclei Armati Rivoluzionari (NAR), responsible for the 1980 Bologna massacre; the Italian secret services (SISMI), and political figures such as Licio Gelli, grand-master of the Freemasonic lodge Propaganda Due (P2).
+They have also alleged that, along with Gladio, the NATO clandestine anti-communist organization, P2 was involved in a strategy of tension during the Years of Lead which included false flag terrorist attacks.
+However no concrete proof exists to support these claims and a memoir by a gang insider made no mention of any supposed links.

-The Banda was involved with the usual activities of Italian criminal gangs (drug dealing, horserace betting, money laundering, etc.), but its ties to political groups set it apart.
-It is believed to have been involved with events such as the 1978 murder of former prime minister Aldo Moro, leader of the Christian Democracy, party who was negotiating the historic compromise with the Italian Communist Party (PCI); the 1979 assassination of journalist Carmine Pecorelli; the 1980 Bologna massacre; the 1982 assassination attempt against Roberto Rosone, vice-president of Banco Ambrosiano; and also Roberto Calvi's 1982 murder.
+The Banda della Magliana was involved with the usual activities of Italian criminal gangs, such as drug dealing, horserace betting, and money laundering, among others; its ties to political groups set it apart.
+It is believed to have been involved with events such as the 1978 murder of former prime minister Aldo Moro, leader of the Christian Democracy party, who was negotiating the Historic Compromise with the Italian Communist Party (PCI); the 1979 assassination of journalist Carmine Pecorelli; the 1980 Bologna massacre; the 1982 assassination attempt against Roberto Rosone, vice-president of Banco Ambrosiano; and also Roberto Calvi's 1982 murder.
 The mysterious disappearance of Emanuela Orlandi, a case peripherally linked to former Grey Wolves member Mehmet Ali Ağca's 1981 Pope John Paul II assassination attempt, has also been related to the gang.
 The Orlandi kidnapping was allegedly to persuade the legally immune Vatican Bank to restore funds to Banco Ambrosiano creditors.

 History

 Beginnings

-The first criminal act of the Banda della Magliana was the kidnapping of duke Massimiliano Grazioli Lante della Rovere on November 7, 1977, against a ransom.
-The duke was murdered but the ransom obtained anyhow, 1,500,000,000 lire of the time.
+The first criminal act of the Banda della Magliana was the kidnapping of Duke Massimiliano Grazioli Lante della Rovere on 7 November 1977, against a ransom.
+The Duke was murdered but the ransom obtained anyhow, 1,500,000,000 lire of the time.
 Instead of spending everything, the group decided to keep the savings to invest in crime in Rome and take over the capital.

 Unlike the Camorra or Cosa Nostra, the Banda della Magliana was not structured around a hierarchical pyramid.
 It was instead composed of various decentralized cells, each working on its own.
-Making equal shares and living off dividends obtained from the criminal association, they quickly took over Rome, surprising the underworld by their violent methods.
-If members were imprisoned, money continued to be sent to them through their families - while successful members, driving Ferraris and wearing Rolex watches, had to keep up their criminal activities, thus remaining "crime laborers" (operai del crimine).
+Making equal shares and living off dividends obtained from the criminal association, they quickly took over Rome, surprising the underworld with their violent methods.
+If members were imprisoned, money continued to be sent to them through their families - while successful members, driving Ferraris and wearing Rolex watches, had to keep up their criminal activities, thus remaining "crime labourers" (operai del crimine).